c-bruce/pysamss/README.md

 system.current.celestial_bodies['Moon'].setVelocity(moon_vel)
 ```

 Define and set initial conditions for Vessel objects.
-This can be done convieniently using the [spk4](https://pypi.org/project/sgp4/) package which takes Two Line Element (TLE) data from [CelesTrak](http://celestrak.com/) and returns position and velocity vectors relative to the Earth-centered inertial coordinate system...
+This can be done convieniently using the [spk4](https://pypi.org/project/sgp4/) package which takes Two Line Element (TLE) data from [CelesTrak](http://celestrak.com/) and returns position and velocity vectors relative to the Earth-centered inertial coordinate system:

 ```python
 # Get TLE data from CelesTrak